 - Judges, mentors, staff, legal counsel and any individual attending any public sessions of the competitions will NOT be asked or required to agree to or sign non-disclosure, confidentiality or other similar agreements.
 Competitors are advised not to disclose any information that they would be uncomfortable seeing in the public domain.

-- While the preliminary rounds are in front of a small audience, the final presentations will be open to the public.
+- Final presentations will be open to the public.
 Any information or data disclosed in these sessions should be considered information that is likely to enter the public domain.
 Competitors should not assume any right of confidentiality to any information presented or discussed in public sessions.
 Please be aware that members of the media, potential competitors, and members of the financial community may attend public sessions.